valhalla/valhalla/docs/implementation_details.md

 Turn cost between road segments along the path is aggregated during the path finding.
-This cost contributes as an independent part of the transition cost (`MapMatching::TransitionCost`) to penalize U-turns in modes that enables U-turns, such as `pedestrian`.
+This cost contributes as an independent part of the transition cost (`MapMatching::TransitionCost`) to penalize paths with turns.

-Unlike SP algorithms in Thor, this SP algorithm scans nodes instead of edges, so turn restriction is not considered here.
+Unlike path algorithms in Thor, the SP algorithm scans nodes instead of edges, so turn restriction is not considered here.

 ### Viterbi Search VS. Routing